filipradenovic/cnnimageretrieval-pytorch/README.md

 <details>
   <summary><b>Testing our pretrained networks with whitening learned end-to-end</b></summary><br/>

-  Pretrained networks with whitening learned end-to-end are provided, trained both on `retrieval-SfM-120k (rSfM120k)` and [`Google Landmarks 2018 (GL18)`](https://www.kaggle.com/google/google-landmarks-dataset) train datasets.
+  Pretrained networks with whitening learned end-to-end are provided, trained both on `retrieval-SfM-120k (rSfM120k)` and [`google-landmarks-2018 (gl18)`](https://www.kaggle.com/google/google-landmarks-dataset) train datasets.
   Whitening is learned end-to-end during the network training, so there is no need to compute it as a post-processing step, although one can do that, as well.
-  For example, multi-scale evaluation of ResNet101 with GeM and end-to-end whitening trained on `Google Landmarks 2018 (GL18)` dataset using high-resolution images and a triplet loss, is performed with the following script:
+  For example, multi-scale evaluation of ResNet101 with GeM and end-to-end whitening trained on `google-landmarks-2018 (gl18)` dataset using high-resolution images and a triplet loss, is performed with the following script:
   ```
   python3 -m cirtorch.examples.test_e2e --gpu-id '0' --network 'gl18-tl-resnet101-gem-w'
               --datasets 'roxford5k,rparis6k' --multiscale '[1, 2**(1/2), 1/2**(1/2)]'